 So I mentioned above that the Chocolate Biscuit Cake looks like a brownie with graham crackers in it (which in and of itself should be a thing, but that’s a post for another day).
 I chose this particular recipe because it calls for three (three!) kinds of chocolate.
 The chocolate mixture consists of dark chocolate, milk chocolate, and white chocolate, butter (preferably Irish if we really want to live the dream), and Lyle’s Golden Syrup.
 I’ve seen recipes using treacle, and some with sweetened condensed milk; I didn’t think the latter sounded like a common Irish ingredient.
 (But someone please correct me if I’m wrong about that.)
-Treacle is a molasses-like syrup that is hard to find in the States, so I settled on Lyle’s Golden Syrup because it’s fairly accessible, if not in your local well-stocked market, at least on Amazon.
+Treacle is a molasses-like syrup that I *thought* is hard to find in the States (but later found out is roughly equivalent to blackstrap molasses), so I settled on Lyle’s Golden Syrup because it’s fairly accessible, if not in your local well-stocked market, at least on Amazon.
 The beauty of Irish baking is that it’s simple, homey, and rustic—I wanted to come as close as possible to that.

 I would have loved to use actual Irish chocolate, but during my short business trip, I didn’t have an opportunity to search for good-quality baking chocolate, and I certainly couldn’t have brought home multiple pounds of it!
 That’s a mission for next time….
 Anyway, I used instead Guittard 72% “Coucher du Soleil”, TCHO SeriousMilk Discs 39%, and Guittard 35% Soie Blanche, which always do me right.